FilipFas/TradingandServerProjectUSI/README.md

 ```bash
 pip install -r requirements.txt
 ```
-To access the Binance API, and so to run the bot, is important to create new API keys and update the [relative file](/api_keys.json) containing them.
-Here the [link](https://testnet.binance.vision/) to create the API keys (requires a GitHub account to access).
+To access the Binance API, and so to run the bot, is important to create new API keys and update the [relative file](/TradingBot/api_keys.json) containing them.
+Here the [link](https://testnet.binancefuture.com/en/futures/BTCUSDT) to create the API keys (requires the creation of an account to access).

-In the dedicated page is possible to check each function and what it does ([Functions](/functions.py)).
-After that you can run the program contained in [main.py](/main.py).
+In the dedicated page is possible to check each function and what it does ([Functions](/TradingBot/functions.py)).
+After that you can run the program contained in [main.py](/TradingBot/main.py).

 Some changes can be done to the following parameters: ...